rocket-pool/RPIPs/RPIPs/RPIP-use-latest-delegate.md

 ## Backwards Compatibility

-- Existing minipools continue operating normally until the node operator upgrades Smartnode.
+- Existing minipools continue operating normally until the node operator updates Smartnode.
-- No changes are applied to nodes that do not upgrade.
+- No changes are applied to nodes that do not update.
-- Minipools created after upgrading Smartnode would automatically follow the enforced delegate behavior.
+- Minipools created after updating Smartnode would automatically follow the enforced delegate behavior.

 ## Risks and Considerations